tyler-technologies-oss/forge-design-system/docs/components/app-bar/app-bar/app-bar.md

 ## Responsive

-The omnibar is not responsive by default, instead will need to be configured to meet app needs.
+The app bar is not responsive by default, instead will need to be configured to meet app needs.

-In mobile contexts, the omnibar displays the internal menu (optional) and app title.
-Search, actions, and user information are condensed into a section in the trailing slot of the omnibar.
+In mobile contexts, the app bar displays the internal menu (optional) and app title.
+Search, actions, and user information are condensed into a section in the trailing slot of the app bar.
 Display up to three actions or two actions and an overflow menu in this space.

 <ImageBlock maxWidth="600px">